MonarchForex/xm-partner-code-elite10/README.md

-# Pivot Point Scalping Strategy: Complete Guide with XM ELITE10 Rebate Program (2026)
+# Pivot Point Scalping Strategy: Complete Guide with XM ELITE10 Rebate Program by MonarchForex (2026)

 > **Meta Description:** Master pivot point scalping with this complete 2026 guide.
 Learn proven entry/exit strategies, risk management, and how XM ELITE10 rebates can add 1-12% monthly growth to your trading account.